Teacher - Physical Education

 Physical education (PE) teachers instruct students in sports, recreational activities and healthy lifestyle issues, in order to encourage and develop physical fitness and skills, self-esteem and interpersonal skills.

 PE teachers in secondary schools may perform the following tasks:

 - undertake general teaching tasks (see the separate entry for Teacher - Secondary)

-- prepare a year-long program of learning experiences that link physical activities with issues related to health and wellbeing
+- prepare a year-long programme of learning experiences that link physical activities with issues related to health and wellbeing

 - teach a range of elective and senior courses depending on the needs and interests of their students

 - teach the basic techniques and skills associated with team and individual sports, dance, gymnastics, athletics, aquatics and recreational activities such as canoeing and bushwalking